NonlinearOscillations/HarmonicBalance.jl/docs/src/background/limit_cycles.md

 # [Limit cycles](@id limit_cycles_bg)

 We explain how HarmonicBalance.jl uses a new technique to find limit cycles in systems of nonlinear ODEs.
-For a more in depth overwiew see Chapter 6 in [Jan Košata's PhD theses](https://www.doi.org/10.3929/ethz-b-000589190) or [del_Pino_2024](https://www.doi.org/10.1103/PhysRevResearch.6.03318).
+For a more in depth overview see Chapter 6 in [Jan Košata's PhD theses](https://www.doi.org/10.3929/ethz-b-000589190) or [del_Pino_2024](https://www.doi.org/10.1103/PhysRevResearch.6.03318).

 ## Limit cycles from a Hopf bifurcation
 The end product of the [harmonic balance technique](@ref intro_hb) are what we call the harmonic equations, i.e., first-order ODEs for the harmonic variables $\mathbf{U}(T)$: